Alfedi/BOOM/README.md

 	"ISBN": 1234567890,
 	"title": "title",
 	"author": "author",
-	"publisher": "publisher",
 	"edition": 1
+	"publisher": "publisher"
 }
 ```

 ### Very special thanks
-To @samgh96 for suggesting such an incredible name and not letting me keep the awful one.
+To [@samgh96](https://github.com/samgh96) for suggesting such an incredible name and not letting me keep the awful one.